MiniNoita/mininoita/README.md

 And so my burning passion for coding started a new chapter in my life...

--🍂 Now learning: Python, Unity, frontend
+-🍂 Now learning: Python, Unity, frontend (Angular), MySQL

 <!--
 **MiniNoita/mininoita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.